 Claims were brought against Bayer and Johnson & Johnson in relation to excessive bleeding, but in October of 2015, the first suit was brought claiming that the drug failed to prevent stroke.
 The claimant filed suit on behalf of her father, who died four days after being prescribed and using Xarelto for Atrial Fibrillation.

 CBS News reported on controversial Xarelto research by the Duke Clinical Research Institute and findings that may have been withheld.
-The controversy surrounds results shared the possibility that the results may have been skewed by faulty testing equipment.
-The original testing was used to measure Xarelto’s effectiveness against Warfarin, another more common clotting drug.
+The controversy surrounds the possibility that the results may have been skewed by faulty testing equipment.

 The FDA failed to approve an antidote to the anticoagulants Xarelto and Eliquis.
-The antidote was created for use in qualified retainers where excessive bleeding or hemorrhaging occurred in patients who used Xarelto and other drugs of its kind.
+The antidote was created for use in cases where excessive bleeding or hemorrhaging occurred in patients who used Xarelto and other drugs of its kind.

-Over 9,000 qualified retainers were filed against the makers of Xarelto, including over 7,000 in Louisiana and around 1000 in both Philadelphia and Delaware.
+Over 9,000 cases were filed against the makers of Xarelto, including over 7,000 in Louisiana and around 1000 in both Philadelphia and Delaware.

-Due to the overwhelming number of Xarelto lawsuits being filed, four bellwether qualified retainers were scheduled to begin in February of 2017.
+Due to the overwhelming number of Xarelto lawsuits being filed, four bellwether cases were scheduled to begin in February of 2017.

 Bayer and Johnson & Johnson agreed to a settlement payout of $775 million to settle 25,000 lawsuits against their blood thinner, Xarelto.
 The two pharmaceutical companies will split the cost and pay $387.5 million each.

 Kevin McGill. “$775 million settlement reached in lawsuits over Xarelto blood thinner”, USA Today.
 Accessed May 21, 2019.